canonical/pebble/README.md

         environment:
             <env var name>: <env var value>

         # (Optional) Username for starting service as a different user.
+It is
+        # an error if the user doesn't exist.
         user: <username>

         # (Optional) User ID for starting service as a different user.
 If both
         # user and user-id are specified, the user's UID must match user-id.
         user-id: <uid>

         # (Optional) Group name for starting service as a different user.
+It is
+        # an error if the group doesn't exist.
         group: <group name>

         # (Optional) Group ID for starting service as a different user.
 If both